 Success Stories

-A Crewe based manufacturer of eco-friendly domestic cleaning products, with support from the Recovery and Growth programme, has invested in a new automated production line to give it a competitive edge and drive sustainability within its market.
+A Crewe based manufacturer of eco-friendly domestic cleaning products, with support from the Sustainable and Inclusive Growth programme, has invested in a new automated production line to give it a competitive edge and drive sustainability within its market.

-Enabling revenue growth of 25% over 3 years and creating 2 new jobs, with environmental sustainability.
+Enabling revenue growth of £175,000 and creating 3 new jobs, with environmental sustainability.

-Ivan Anketell-Clifford, Director, said: “Introducing the automatic tube labelling and filling machinery will allow us to offer another packaging regime to our existing customer base as well as enabling us to actively market to new sectors, for example the cosmetics sector.
+Ivan Anketell-Clifford, Director, said: “I additional automated bottle filling lin will allow us to offer another packaging regime to our existing customer base as well as enabling us to actively market to new sectors, for example the cosmetics sector.
 Moreover, this project will allow us, and our customers, to do our bit for society and the environment, and place more sustainably packaged products on the marketplace.”

 The Solution